embrace-io/embrace-apple-sdk/GETTING_STARTED.md

 ### Opening the BrandGame Example Project

 The BrandGame Xcode project can be found at [`Examples/BrandGame/BrandGame.xcodeproj`](./Examples/BrandGame/BrandGame.xcodeproj/).
-This is a great project to read through to get an idea on how the Embrace team would go about instrumenting an app.
+This is a great project to read through to get an idea of how the Embrace team would go about instrumenting an app.

 ### Defining the SPM Package dependency

 The BrandGame example app has the luxury of being within the same repo as the EmbraceIO package.
-So in its Xcode project settings it defines an SPM package dependency locally using a relative path.
+So in its Xcode project settings, it defines an SPM package dependency locally using a relative path.

-For your project, you'll want to add a package dependency in Xcode.
+For your project, you'll want to add the Embrace Apple SDK package dependency in Xcode.
 Select `File > Add Package Dependencies...` and enter the repository URL `https://github.com/embrace-io/embrace-apple-sdk.git` into the search bar.

 Be sure to set the Dependency Rule to a recent release.
 When "Choose Package Products for embrace-apple-sdk" appears, Xcode will add all libraries to your application by default.
-For the most straightforward installation, select either `EmbraceIO` or `EmbraceIO-Dynamic` to add to your application target.
+For the most straightforward installation, select `EmbraceIO` to add to your application target.
 For all other package products, do not add these to your target by selecting `None`.

 ![Screenshot of Xcode 15.2 "Choose Package Products" pane](Documentation/assets/GettingStarted/package-products.png)